Joseph Mitchell (writer): Critical reception

-Critical reviews of Mitchell's works are, almost overwhelmingly, positive.
+Critical reviews of Mitchell's works are almost overwhelmingly positive.
 Many critics have labeled Mitchell "the best reporter in the country" and marked him as the writer with whom "any writer with aspirations in literary journalism...has to reckon with," and the writer that "transform[ed] the craft of reporting into art".
 William Zinsser states that Mitchell serves as the "primary textbook" for "nonfiction writers of any generation".
 Critics credit Mitchell's strength as a writer to his "skills as an interviewer, photographic representation of his characters and their speech, deadpan humor, and graceful, unadorned prose style".
 Critics also note that it is Mitchell's "respect and compassion for his subjects" that allows him to explore uncomfortable themes like "mortality, change, and the past".
 Throughout Mitchell's career, he has been praised for his "ear for dialogue and eye for detail, genuine interest in the lives of his subjects, rhythmic, simple prose".
 For many critics, Mitchell serves as the model writer for "generations of nonfiction writers" In the latter part of Mitchell's career, critics began to note that the tone of his writing had become "increasingly nostalgic" but that he retained his "earthly sense of humor and obvious delight in making new discoveries about New York".
 One notable literary critic, Noel Perrin, notes that "Mitchell described the life and even the very soul of New York as perhaps no one else ever has".
-There are critics who question Mitchell's legacy as a journalist because of his tendency to "cross a line" between fiction and nonfiction, often "shaping the facts" of his stories to offer "the core 'truth' of the story" rather than "its interior factuality".
+Other critics question Mitchell's legacy as a journalist because of his tendency to "cross a line" between fiction and nonfiction, often "shaping the facts" of his stories to offer "the core 'truth' of the story" rather than "its interior factuality".
 One critic asks, "knowing [Mitchell] fabricated and embellished, how should we view his legacy?"

 In popular culture

 In 2000, Joe Gould's Secret, a feature film directed by Stanley Tucci and written by Howard A. Rodman, was released.
 It focuses on the relationship between Mitchell (played by Tucci) and Joe Gould (Ian Holm) during the 1940s.

 Mitchell is portrayed in The Blackwell Series, an indie computer game series revolving around paranormal themes.
 In the second game of the series, the player encounters Mitchell during the prolonged writer's block of his later years.
 In the third game of the series, the player encounters ghosts of both Mitchell and Joe Gould.

-Mitchell is referenced by the editor of the Baltimore Sun, Gus Haynes, in the last episode of the HBO drama The Wire.
+Mitchell is referenced by a Baltimore Sun editor, Gus Haynes, in the last episode of the HBO drama The Wire.
 Steve Earle's song "Down Here Below", from Washington Square Serenade, mentions Mitchell directly saying, “I saw Joe Mitchell's ghost on a downtown 'A' train.
 He just rides on forever now that the Fulton Fish Market's shut down."